CalebM1987/esri-loader-typings-helper/README.md

 * `esriLoaderTypingsHelper.syntaxStyle`: the syntax style.
 This defaults to the `async/await` pattern and also supports regular `promise` syntax.
 The differences are shown below.

+* `esriLoaderTypingsHelper.catchError`: option to wrap `async/await` pattern in a `try/catch` block, or to add a `.then()` callback to handle rejected promise in `promise` syntaxStyle.
+This defaults to true.
+If disabled, unhandled promise rejection errors can occur.
+To follow best practices, this should be left on.

 ### changing the `esriTypesPrefix`

 To change the `esriTypesPrefix` for example going from the default `__esri` as the declared namespace from `@types/arcgis-js-api` to the alias of just `esri` you would do the following: